varunpravesh/Power-Bi-Dashboards/EDR Analysis/Readme.md

 ## Insights Deep-Dive
 ### Profit Trends
 ![](ProfitTrends.png)
 - The company made a total profit of -£613.52K, indicating an overall loss.
-The report indicates Mixed Plastics, HDPE, and LDPE as major loss-making categories.
+Mixed Plastics, HDPE, and LDPE were identified as the largest contributors to losses.
 - The profitability remained flat for most of 2019 but saw an increase from September to November 2019 before a sharp decline in December 2019, indicating a sudden financial downturn.
 This suggests seasonal demand variations or operational inefficiencies that need to be analyzed further.
 - The company is experiencing consistent losses every month, with profits ranging from -£2,800 to -£290,126.
 - There isn't a direct correlation between job count and profit—some months with higher jobs still resulted in higher losses.
 Dec.2019 had the highest loss -£290,126